Trailer and Tire Do’s and Don’ts: Answers to Common Questions

 Carrying a spare for your trailer may just save your day or vacation.
 Boat trailer and travel trailer tires are often specialty tires that aren't always readily available in places where you're recreating.

 A spare tire means you'll have an hour or so of hassle changing a tire if you get a flat, versus missing a day or more of vacation, or having to leave your trailer loaded with gear to go in search of an open tire shop.

-Money-saving tip: When you replace your full set of trailer tires, consider keeping the one that’s got the least wear to use as a spare, so long as a tire professional inspects the tire and confirms it is suitable.
+Money-saving tip: When you replace your full set of trailer tires, consider keeping the one that's got the least wear to use as a spare, so long as a tire professional inspects the tire and confirms it it suitable.

 The trailer's certification label or owner's manual may give you advice on which type of tire construction is best.
 Some of your choice depends on the type of trailer you have and the kind of travel you're doing.

 Radial tires run cooler so on longer trips they don't wear as fast.
 They're also less prone to developing flat spots when a trailer is parked in one place for weeks at a time.

 Bias-ply tires have stiffer sidewalls, which can reduce trailer sway.